 Keeping pace in the digital age also involves hard decisions about the setup of their marketing organization.
 But for too many companies, slowed down by old, corporate silos, that’s not going to be an easy transition.

 Marketing departments in the pre-internet and early-internet era created individual departments (sometimes in excess), which were based on functional expertise and often dedicated to specific channels, such as print, television, email, web and social.
 These departments were built in a time when companies believed that marketing controlled the customer in a linear process, pushing them methodically through their marketing ‘funnel’—from awareness to purchase and the various steps along the way.
+Data driven marketing is challenging that perception.

 That approach worked historically, but the explosion of additional digital channels like mobile and social, and higher consumption across them scrambled the equation forever.
 The buying process nowadays is anything but linear.